 This case was decided by a jury, and the plaintiffs, Darren and Marcie Mazza, were successful in receiving an award for damages of $2.7 million.
 A decision was handed down in November, 2001.

 The respondents were owners and managers of apartments.
 It was alleged by the plaintiffs that the respondents failed to act upon complaints with respect to water penetration and mould growth in the plaintiffs’ abode.
 Readings taken of the atmospheric toxicity established that there were problematic levels of stachybotrys, aspergillus and penicillium.
 The plaintiffs gave evidence that both themselves and their child had been compelled to attend hospital on a number of occasions on account of the mould induced toxicity.

-There were a number of elements to the plaintiffs’ case which comprised negligence, contractual and warranty breach, nuisance, emotional distress, and eviction.
-The plaintiffs were successful on all accounts.
+There were a number of elements to the plaintiffs’ case which comprised negligence culminating in personal injury, contractual and warranty breach, nuisance, emotional distress (or mental harm), and eviction.
+The plaintiffs were successful.